 - Nutritional yeast - You will find this in a huge amount of vegan recipes so it's well worth investing in a pot.
-I use it in small amounts for adding umami flavour, and in larger amounts for a cheesy flavour in recipes like my nutritional yeast tofu, easy cheese sauce and mac and cheese.
+I use it in small amounts for adding umami flavor, and in larger amounts for a cheesy flavor in recipes like my nutritional yeast tofu, easy cheese sauce and mac and cheese.
 After trying all available brands I've firmly settled on Hoosier Hill Farms nutritional yeast as my favourite.

 - Smoked paprika

 - Mixed herbs, Herbs de Provence or Italian Seasoning